 This acceptable use statement governs the use of computers, networks, and other information technologies at the University of North Alabama.
 This statement applies to all students and employees of the University, and to all other persons who may legally or illegally use or attempt to use a computer resource owned by the University, and/or is connected by any means to the campus computing network.
 As a user of these resources, you are responsible for reading and understanding this document.

 Information technologies at the University of North Alabama are to be used in a manner that supports the educational mission of the University, and is conducive to the overall academic climate.
 Information technologies at the University of North Alabama refers to all computers owned or operated by the University and includes hardware, software, data, and communication networks, modems, phone lines, etc. associated with these systems.
-The systems range from multi-user systems to single-user terminals and personal computer, whether free-standing or connected to networks.
+The systems range from multi-user systems to single-user terminals, personal computers and mobile devices, whether free-standing or connected to networks.

 Access to hardware, software and networks is provided to members of the University for the primary purpose of enhancing the academic experience.
 Members of the University community may apply for the right to use computer resources through authorized computer accounts.
 To be granted the use of a computer account, users must agree to abide by certain rules and regulations related to appropriate, legal and ethical use of University computing systems.

 Users do not own accounts on University computers, but are granted the privilege of their use.
 Information technology resources are the property of the University.
 Rules prohibiting misuse, theft, or vandalism apply to all software, data, and physical equipment.
-This includes University owned data, as well as data stored on university computing resources by individuals.
+This includes University owned data, as well as data stored by individuals on University computing resources.
 All existing laws (federal and state) and university regulations and policies apply, including not only those laws and regulations that are specific to computers and networks, but also those that may apply generally to personal conduct and state owned property.